 - Mammogram for women over 35 year of age

-- Colonoscopy for patients over 50 years of age
+- Colonoscopy for patients starting at 45 years of age

 - Consults with other specialists as needed